Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Asymptotic Bias of the BNN+LV Posterior Modes

 \subsection{Asymptotic Bias of 1-Node BNN+LV Posterior Modes}

-\textbf{Non-Identifiability.} Consider univariate output generated by a single hidden-node neural network with LeakyReLU activation.
-For simplicity, we study a case with zero network biases, unit input weights and additive input noise:
+\paragraph{Non-Identifiability.} Consider univariate output generated by a single hidden-node neural network with LeakyReLU activation.
+For simplicity, we study a case with zero network biases, unit output weights, and additive input noise:

 where $0 < \alpha < 1$.
 For any non-zero constant $C$, the pair $\widehat{W}^{(C)} = W/C$, $\widehat{z}^{(C)} = (C - 1) x + Cz$ reconstructs the observed data equally well: